 Check your application for common errors before you submit, or see "Avoiding Common Errors."

-A GEOHealth Hub is defined as a multidisciplinary group of researchers and their institutions based in a LMIC, who, with their collaborators, focus on a core set of common research and training topics that address environmental and/or occupational health priorities in that country and/or the region.
-For the purposes of the GEOHealth Program linked FOAs (RFA-TW-14-001 and RFA-TW-14-002), a pair of institutions (one LMIC institution and one U.S. institution) should form a consortium to support the GEOHealth Hub with other collaborating institutions in the U.S. and LMIC linked as “spokes."
+A GEOHealth Hub is defined as a multidisciplinary group of researchers and their institutions based in a LMIC, who, with their collaborators, focus on a core set of common research and training topics that address environmental and/or occupational health priorities in the LMIC and/or the region.
+For the purposes of the GEOHealth Program linked FOAs (RFA-TW-21-001 and RFA-TW-21-002), a pair of institutions (one LMIC institution and one U.S. institution) should form a consortium to support the GEOHealth Hub with other collaborating institutions in the U.S. and LMIC linked as “spokes”.
 The GEOHealth Hub should serve as a focal point for all proposed research, research capacity-building, training, and collaborative activities, in which "spoke" institutions may participate.
-The U.S. applicant responding to RFA-TW-14-002 should propose research training activities and the LMIC applicant responding to RFA-TW-14-001 should propose research activities based on a set of common environmental or occupational health topics.
+The U.S. applicant responding to RFA-TW-21-002 should propose research training activities, and the LMIC institution responding to RFA-TW-21-001 should propose research activities based on a set of common environmental or occupational health topics.
 Both applications must demonstrate a commitment to extensive coordination between these two awards to meet goals of the GEOHealth program.
-It is expected that the funded GEOHealth Hubs will attract funding for additional activities in the future, including the possibility of additional NIH support in subsequent years of the award.

 The Cooperative Agreement (U Series) mechanism is a support mechanism used when there will be substantial Federal scientific or programmatic involvement.
 Substantial involvement means that, after award, scientific or program staff will assist, guide, coordinate, or participate in project activities.
 The Cooperative Agreement Terms and Conditions of Award in the FOAs describe the respective roles and responsibilities of PDs/PIs and U.S. Government staff, as well as areas of joint responsibility.
 U.S. Government Project Collaborators will be appointed at the time of award and will have substantial programmatic involvement by providing advisory input as described in the FOAs.
 The role of the U.S. Government Project Collaborators will be to facilitate and not to direct activities.